FrankLawrence/Obsidian-Vault/Computer Programming/Computer Networks/Lecture 7 Network Layer Part 1.md

 	- routers inside an area have a RT of other areas and the routers inside the area
 	- area border routers contain address for machines in all the areas connected to it
 - for destinations not in area, go through the backbone (more simple)
+- Boundary routers connect to another AS -> Uses both an Interior and Exterior Gateway Protocol
 ## Border Gateway Protocol (BGP)
 - Routing between independent networks (*Interdomain* routing)
 - policies for routers put in place by ISPs, companies or countries